zr-tex8r/BXjalipsum/README.md

 ### Notices on use with pdfTeX

-  * In using with pdfTeX, Japanese (non-ASCII) characters are represented as UTF-8 byte sequences.
+  * When pdfTeX is used, Japanese (non-ASCII) characters are represented as UTF-8 byte sequences.
 Thus there must be some mechanism (such as the CJKutf8 package) that will decode such sequences and display the Japanese characters properly.